 The Direct Method of Teaching English: Ideas, Explanations and Sample Lessons

-So sit back, relax and read away, while I lay out for you what DM is and how you can use it effectively.
-I’ll also offer you a sample lesson that you can adapt for your own classroom.
+So sit back and relax while I lay out exactly what DM is, how you can use it effectively and a sample lesson that you can adapt for your own classroom.

 What Is the Direct Method of Teaching English?

-DM was developed in the late 19th century by language teachers who saw the language classroom as too often a place where students simply memorized translations of words and conjugations of verbs.
+DM was developed in the late 19th century by language teachers as a response to language classrooms that were too often places where students simply memorized translations of words and conjugations of verbs.
 If you’re like me, you’re nodding your head now—we’ve all been in that classroom!

 It actually isn’t that hard to use DM, but like all good teaching methods it requires well-planned lessons (but hey, you’re here in the first place because you’re a dedicated teacher who puts a lot of time and effort into planning great lessons, right?).